j-ranasinghe/Spam-E-mail-Classification/README.md

-# Spam Email Classification using KNN and Decision Tree
+# Spam Email Classification using KNN and Decision Tree - CM2604 CW